 - Pre-heat oven to 350 degrees fahrenheit and line a cookie sheet with parchment paper.

 - Mix the batter.
-Add all ingredients except for the chocolate chips & candies to a large mixing bowl.
+Add all ingredients except for the chocolate chips and candies to a large mixing bowl.
 Mix together with a fork until a thick batter forms and all ingredients are fully incorporated.
 Note: the batter will resemble traditional cookie dough, but may be a touch stickier depending on the type of protein powder you are using.

 4. Scoop the dough.
 Using a cookie scoop, scoop the dough onto the prepared baking sheet.
 Press the scoop down gently with your palm or the back of the ice cream scoop to form a cookie shape as they will not spread as much as traditional cookies while baking, so this will help them out.

 5. Bake.
-Bake for 8-10 minutes until cookie is set & golden brown.
+Bake for 8-10 minutes until cookie is set and golden brown.
 If the cookie isn't quite set when you remove it from the oven, instead of baking longer than 10 minutes, place it in the fridge for 5 minutes to help it set.

 Expert Tips & Tricks